Albert Einstein once said, “Only a life lived for others is a life worthwhile.” Donald P. Vernon certainly lives by this tenet.

 In 1996, Mr. Vernon founded Vernon & Associates, PC, a general practice law firm in Jamaica, New York.
 In addition to running a busy law practice, Mr. Vernon founded and serves as President of Center for Caribbean Progress, a non-profit public policy research organization dedicated to strengthening and preserving Caribbean-American culture.
 Center For Caribbean Progress regularly hosts free Immigration and Health Seminars for the community, while advocating for Immigration reform.

-A community organizer at heart, Mr. Vernon serves as Vice President of The United Black Men of Queens County, a now 40 year old civic organization dedicated to mentoring African-American youth.
-Additionally, Mr. Vernon is a member of the Greater Jamaica Development Corporation, former President of the Macon B. Allen Black Bar Association, and he serves as a board member to the Guy R. Brewer United Democratic Club.
+A community organizer at heart, Mr. Vernon served as President of The United Black Men of Queens County from 2014-2018, a now 40-year-old civic organization, dedicating to mentoring African-American youth, from 2014-2018.
+Additionally, Mr. Vernon is a member of the Greater Jamaica Development Corporation, past President of the Macon B. Allen Black Bar Association, and he serves as a board member to the Guy R. Brewer United Democratic Club.

-In 2008, Mr. Vernon founded Caribbean Political Action Coalition to assist the Caribbean-American community in exercising a political voice.
+In 2008, Mr. Vernon founded Center for Community Advancement to assist the Caribbean-American community in exercising a political voice.
 Cari-PAC, as the group became known, led a Get Out The Vote movement throughout South East Queens in 2008, enlisting hundreds of volunteers, registering countless constituents to vote, and encouraging everyone to exercise their right to cast a ballot in the Presidential election.

 A speaker by profession and hobby, Mr. Vernon has hosted Community Public Radio (formerly Caribbean Public Radio) a weekly talk radio show on 93.5FM WVIP.
 On CP-Radio, Mr. Vernon highlighted topics of interest to our community and offered free legal advice to callers.
 Past guests on the radio show include notable politicians, researchers, authors, and entertainers.